Aryaman19/ai-tutor/README.md

 # 🧠 AI Tutor (Gemma 3n Hackathon)

-**An intelligent tutoring system powered by Gemma 3n that creates interactive visual lessons and solves student doubts in real-time.**
+**An intelligent tutoring system powered by Gemma 3n that creates interactive visual lessons with synchronized audio narration and real-time Q&A capabilities.**

-## 🚀 Quick Start for Judges
+## 🚀 Quick Start

 ### Prerequisites